 You can view your full list of invoices, as well as a history of invoices you’ve received from us, by following these steps:

-- Log in to the extranet
+- Log in to the Extranet

-- Click on Finance and then click Invoices
+- Click Finance, then Invoices

-Viewing commission information for individual reservations
+Viewing commission info for individual reservations

-- Log in to the extranet
+- Log in to the Extranet

-You can download .xls or .csv versions of your reservation statements from this page if you want to save them or upload them for use in your own accounting software.
+You can download .xls or .csv versions of your reservation statements from this page if you want to save or upload them for use in your own accounting software.

-Depending on your local tax legislation, we may include VAT/GST on your commission invoice.
+Depending on your local tax rules, we may include VAT/GST on your commission invoice.
 The commission we charge you is calculated based on your total reservation cost.
 In cases where we don’t charge VAT/GST, you may be required to calculate and report it directly to your local tax authority.

 Contacting us with questions about your invoices

-- Log in to the extranet
+- Log in to the Extranet

 - From the Finance tab, select Invoices